 You can pop fruit or mint leaves into the tray if you like.

 Drinking through a straw can also be calming.
 Make sure the liquid is a little hard to draw up through the straw.
 Think milk and yogurt 1:1 or a smoothie.
 These straws are biodegradable.
-If you want to avoid plastic paper and steel straws are also good.
+If you want to avoid plastic, paper and steel straws are good alternatives.
 Or you can try pasta!
 Bucatini is about the right size.